Active Consultations/Events

 What happens next?

-The responses submitted in the formal public consultation will be collated and summarised into a report for the Byelaw and Permitting Sub-Committee (B&PSC).
-In February 2024, the B&PSC will discuss the responses and determine what changes, if any, will be made to the Netting Permit Conditions.
+The responses submitted in both the the formal public consultations will be collated and summarised into reports for the Byelaw and Permitting Sub-Committee (B&PSC).
+At the next meeting of the B&PSC, potentially in June 2026, the B&PSC will discuss the responses and determine what changes, if any, will be made to the Netting Permit Conditions and the mobile fishing permit conditions.

 Background Reports & Papers (Links) and keeping you informed.